Upcycled ingredients - the land of opportunities, what if we organize a contest?

 Use case #10: Event organizers

-If you’re an event organizer - invite chefs instead of speakers, help them showcase applications, and educate visitors that they can fight climate change, fight food insecurity and make their bodies healthier putting back what was recently wasted.
-We’ll support you with samples.
+If you’re an event organizer - invite chefs instead of speakers, help them showcase applications, and educate visitors that they can fight climate change, fight food insecurity and make their bodies healthier putting to use what was recently wasted.

 If the contest comes true - what would be the rules?